-Severe illness may have resulted from exposure, including birth defects, cancer, and other serious diseases.
+Severe illnesses may have resulted from exposure, including birth defects, cancer, and other serious diseases.

-On August 10, 2022, President Joe Biden signed into law the Camp Lejune Justice Act of 2022 [The PACT Act] which allows lawsuits to be filed against the US Government.
+On August 10, 2022, President Joe Biden signed the Camp Lejune Justice Act of 2022 [The PACT Act], which allows lawsuits to be filed against the US Government.

 The law provides that anyone (including utero exposure) who worked, resided, or otherwise was exposed for a period of not less than 30 days beginning on August 1, 1953, and ending on December 31, 1987, to water at Camp Lejeune, North Carolina, to water supplied by, or on behalf, of the United States, can bring a lawsuit.

 The person or its representative has the burden of proof to produce evidence that the exposure to the water caused the harm.
 The law outlines the standard in more specific detail.